Lokal-Container/Mogi/check-fontbakery/variable/fontbakery-check-LCMogi-VF.md

 >Additionally, when a dotted circle glyph is present, it should be able to display all marks correctly, meaning that it should contain anchors for all attaching marks.
 >
 * ⚠ **WARN** No dotted circle glyph present [code: missing-dotted-circle]
+</div></details><details><summary>⚠ <b>WARN:</b> Detect any interpolation issues in the font. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/interpolation_issues">com.google.fonts/check/interpolation_issues</a>)</summary><div>

+>
+>When creating a variable font, the designer must make sure that corresponding paths have the same start points across masters, as well as that corresponding component shapes are placed in the same order within a glyph across masters.
+If this is not done, the glyph will not interpolate correctly.
+>
+>Here we check for the presence of potential interpolation errors using the fontTools.varLib.interpolatable module.
+>
+* ⚠ **WARN** Interpolation issues were found in the font: 	- Contour order differs in glyph 'ellipsis': [0, 1, 2] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x11d8eb340>, [2, 1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x11d8e8a30>.

+	- Contour order differs in glyph 'quotedblright': [0, 1] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x11d8eb340>, [1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x11d8e8a30>.

+	- Contour order differs in glyph 'quotedblbase': [0, 1] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x11d8eb340>, [1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x11d8e8a30>.

+	- Contour order differs in glyph 'quotedblleft': [0, 1] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x11d8eb340>, [1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x11d8e8a30>. [code: interpolation-issues]
 </div></details><details><summary>⚠ <b>WARN:</b> Check math signs have the same width. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/math_signs_width">com.google.fonts/check/math_signs_width</a>)</summary><div>

 >